dragonflyoss/nydus/docs/nydusify.md

 The nydusify mount command can mount a nydus image stored in the backend as a filesystem.
 Now  the  supported backend types include Registry (default backend), s3 and oss.

-When using Registy as the backend, you don't need specify the `--backend-type` .
+When using Registry as the backend, you don't need to specify the `--backend-type` .

 ``` shell
 nydusify mount \